AriFordsham/GHCWiki/wiki-processors.md

 == Available Processors ==
 The following processors are included in the Trac distribution:
  * '''html''' -- Insert custom HTML in a wiki page.
 See WikiHtml.
+ * '''div''' -- Wrap an arbitrary Wiki content in a <div> element (''since 0.11'').
+See WikiHtml.
+ * '''span''' -- Wrap an arbitrary Wiki content in a <span> element (''since 0.11'').
+See also WikiHtml.
  * '''rst''' -- Trac support for Restructured Text.
 See WikiRestructuredText.
- * '''textile''' -- Supported if  [http://dealmeida.net/projects/textile/ Textile] is installed.
+ * '''textile''' -- Supported if [http://cheeseshop.python.org/pypi/textile Textile] is installed.
+See [http://www.textism.com/tools/textile/ a Textile reference].
+ * '''comment''' -- Do not process the text in this section (i.e. contents exist only in the plain text - not in the rendered page).
+ * '''diff''' -- Pretty print patches and diffs.

 === Code Highlighting Support ===
 Trac includes processors to provide inline [wiki:TracSyntaxColoring syntax highlighting] for the following languages:
  * '''c''' -- C
  * '''cpp''' -- C++
+ * '''csharp''' --- C# (''use #!text/x-csharp'')
  * '''python''' -- Python
  * '''perl''' -- Perl
  * '''ruby''' -- Ruby
  * '''php''' -- PHP
- * '''asp''' --- ASP
+ * '''asp''' -- ASP
+ * '''java''' -- Java
+ * '''js''' -- Javascript
  * '''sql''' -- SQL
  * '''xml''' -- XML
+ * '''sh''' -- Bourne/Bash shell

 '''Note:''' ''Trac relies on external software packages for syntax coloring.
 See TracSyntaxColoring for more info.''

 By using the MIME type as processor, it is possible to syntax-highlight the same languages that are supported when browsing source code.
 For example, you can write: